thandal/nanopy/README.md

   * To get the seed, `gpg -d FILE.asc`
 * `--audit-file`.
 Check state of all accounts in a file.
 * `--broadcast`.
 Broadcast a block in JSON format.
 Blocks generated on an air-gapped system using `--offline` tag can be broadcast using this option.
+* `--network`.
+Choose the network to interact with. main, beta, banano.
+  * The default network is main.
+On the main network, addresses can be input with either `xrb_` or `nano_` prefix.
+However, the RPC responses from the nodes are still in `xrb_` format.
 * `-t` or `--tor`.
 Communicate with RPC node via the tor network.

 The wallet has a sub-command, `nanopy-wallet open FILE.asc`, to unlock previously encrypted seeds. `open` has the following options.